Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plain.

 Karzai reads the New York Times.

-Everybody is supposed to be very Karzai is supposed to be intimidated by what the New York Times might report.
+Everybody is supposed to be very, Karzai is supposed to be intimidated by what the New York Times might report.

 This is trying to keep him in line.

-Also that you know Obama's not embarrassed.
+Also, that Obama's not embarrassed.

 The New York Times is all funny pages.

-Uh but the fac uh you don't need any evidence that they're liberal other than they print every day.
+But you don't need any evidence that they're liberal other than they print every day.

 That's it.